jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/minttokensof.md

     _External references:_

     * [`isTerminalDelegateOf`](../../../jbdirectory/read/isterminaldelegateof.md)
-5. If the operation should reserved tokens and the current reserved rate is 100%, instead of minting tokens the token tracker should be updated to add a difference of the specified token count.
+5. If the operation should reserve 100% of the minted tokens, the token tracker should be updated to add a difference of the specified token count instead of minting the tokens directly.
 This will allow a future distribution of reserved tokens to mint the token count to reserved addresses.
-Otherwise, mint the tokens and update the token tracker if there is no intent to reserve tokens alongside the mint.
+Otherwise, mint the tokens updating the token tracker if there is no intent to reserve tokens alongside the mint.

     ```solidity
-    if (_shouldReserveTokens && _fundingCycle.reservedRate() == 200) {
+    if (_reservedRate == 200) {
       // Subtract the total weighted amount from the tracker so the full reserved token amount can be printed later.
       _processedTokenTrackerOf[_projectId] =
         _processedTokenTrackerOf[_projectId] -
         int256(_tokenCount);
     } else {
+      // The unreserved token count that will be minted for the beneficiary.
+      beneficiaryTokenCount = PRBMath.mulDiv(_tokenCount, 200 - _reservedRate, 200);

-      // Redeem the tokens, which burns them.
+      // Mint the tokens.
-      tokenStore.mintFor(_beneficiary, _projectId, _tokenCount, _preferClaimedTokens);
+      tokenStore.mintFor(_beneficiary, _projectId, beneficiaryTokenCount, _preferClaimedTokens);

-      if (!_shouldReserveTokens)
+      if (_reservedRate == 0)
-        // Set the minted tokens as processed so that reserved tokens cant be minted against them.
+        // If there's no reserved rate, increment the tracker with the newly minted tokens.
         _processedTokenTrackerOf[_projectId] =
           _processedTokenTrackerOf[_projectId] +
-          int256(_tokenCount);
+          int256(beneficiaryTokenCount);
     }
     ```